 Therapeutic Relaxation Access

 Salt therapy centers usually schedule sessions strictly for halotherapy or another form of group-centered activity like yoga.
-Unique to Flow Motion, we offer cave access to Healing Spa members or Day Pass holders to use as a space for relaxation when halotherapy sessions are not in progress.
-While halotherapy sessions are not included in the Healing Spa membership, salt cave access for relaxation becomes affordable to do on a regular basis!
+Unique to Flow Motion, we offer cave access to Spa Pass holders to use as a space for relaxation.
 You can relax, meditate, nap, or read a book in the cave.

 Exclusive Massage Bookings